 The Tsawwassen Sun Festival is a three-day community event that features a slow-pitch tournament and a range of other sports and family-friendly activities.

 The main day of the festival is definitely the holiday Monday.
-That’s when the parade usually takes place as well as the pancake breakfast, classic car show and Main Stage performances.
+That’s when the parade takes place as well as the pancake breakfast, classic car show and Main Stage performances.

-In 2025 the festival runs from August 2nd to 4th.
+In 2026 the festival runs from August 1st to 3rd.

 Click Tsawwassen Sun Festival for more information.